thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-Our strategies are now ready to use Rails-specific functionality like
+Our strategies are now ready to use Rails-specific functionality, like
 associations and validations.

 View the full change on [GitHub](https://github.com/thoughtbot/ruby-science/commit/e4809cd43da76bf1e6b0933040bffd9cc3ea810c).

-#### Introduce A Polymorphic Association
+#### Introduce a Polymorphic Association

 Now that our strategies are persistable using ActiveRecord, we can use them in a
 polymorphic association.
 Let's add the association: